 You see, we started as an informal gathering place for technologists from a variety of industries and company types.
 These were the days before many workspaces existed to facilitate such get-togethers; we did it because we were entrepreneurs ourselves, and it just made sense to help people get together for a few beers, and share their ideas about fixing problems and grabbing opportunities.

 Over time, the conversations got more serious, as folks started trading jobs, or quitting them outright so they could start new companies.
 People wanted someplace to work, so we rented more space across from Willis Tower.
 As word spread of the opportunity we offered to folks who wanted to incubate their business ideas with the help and mentorship of others, more people rented offices, or bought a “key” to what we called our “clubhouse.”

-Eventually, 178 companies were born or grew there, raising $225 million while on the floor and creating thousands of paying jobs.
+Eventually, over 200 companies were born or grew there, raising $225 million while on the floor and creating thousands of paying jobs.
 A new industry of tech-focused companies emerged in our state, so we created an association to represent them — the Illinois Technology Association — which now boasts 700 members (one of our founders runs it).

 “Shopping” for innovation rarely works.
 Entrepreneurs don’t often have visibility into the real problems businesses need to fix.
 Established companies’ concerns about IP, investment and project management make it hard for them to be agile enough to succeed.
 The likelihood that an incubator or accelerator can “sell” a truly strategic and successful solution within this context is low, at best.
 The process of shopping their offerings is downright medieval.